 What is the Fellows’ Room?

 The Fellows’ Room is available for Fellows, Friends and Library users.
-There are comfortable chairs, a coffee machine and water fountain.
+There are comfortable chairs, public access computers, and hot and cold drinks are available.
 Food and drink can be consumed here.
-Current issues of the Library’s journal holdings are also kept here.

 What is the Lyell Room?